Glatzli/model_comparison_codes/README.md

     Roughness length (z₀): A measure of surface roughness affecting wind and turbulence.
     Albedo (α): The reflectivity of the surface.
   I don't have albedo measured, and LU spec is secondary.
-But I should use slope angle & aspect ratio -> calc slope angle with numpy and aspect with xDEM due to strange errors in slope calc xDEM... works for AROME & ICON data,
+But I should use slope angle & aspect ratio -> calc slope angle with numpy and aspect with xDEM due to strange errors (ValueError: Surface fit and rugosity require the same X and Y resolution ((0.013980000000000005, 0.009879999999999977) was given).
+  This was required by: ['slope'].) works for AROME & ICON data,

 - maybe subset all models to have smaller datafiles? would save time each read in!
 Easy w.
-CDO
-- netcdf file chunking: how to find saved chunks? used chunks="auto", works o.k.
+CDO -> would need to rewrite read in routines...

 ToDo till next meeting:
 - check if regridded is nearly equal to normal grid (pot temp plot ibk): looks good!